-The RPD MUST be able to simultaneously generate a minimum of two proprietary leakage detection test signals (e.g., 138 MHz and 612 MHz) that are compatible with one manufacturer's test equipment at a time.
+The RPD MUST be able to simultaneously generate a minimum of two proprietary leakage detection test signals that are compatible with one manufacturer's test equipment at a time.
+As one illustrative example, the RPD could place leakage detection test signals at 138 MHz and 612 MHz simultaneously.

-The RPD SHOULD be able to simultaneously generate minimum of three proprietary signals (e.g., 138 MHz, 612 MHz, 774 MHz) that are compatible with one manufacturer's test equipment at a time.
+The RPD SHOULD be able to simultaneously generate a minimum of three proprietary signals that are compatible with one manufacturer's test equipment at a time.
+As one illustrative example, the RPD could place leakage detection test signals at 138 MHz, 612 MHz, and 774 MHz simultaneously.

-The RPD MUST support a minimum RF power adjustment for each leakage detection signal of -33 dBc to -27 dBc in 0.5 dB or smaller steps relative to SC-QAM digital channel power.
+The RPD MUST support a minimum RF power adjustment for each leakage detection signal of -33 dBc to -18 dBc in 0.5 dBc or smaller steps relative to SC-QAM digital channel power.
 Note: Configuration of the leakage test signal's RF power outside of the specified range could potentially cause interference to adjacent SC-QAM signals (if too high) or make it difficult or impossible for leakage detectors to receive the test signals (if too low).